-Scheduled maintenance costs are billed under Annual Fixed Costs and may be offset by documented expenses incurred by DOF.
+Scheduled maintenance costs are identified in Attachment 1 and billed as Annual Fixed Costs.
+They may be offset by documented expenses incurred by DOF.
 Aviation, equipment, part and supplies for the unscheduled radio site and RAWS maintenance will also be included in the Bill for Collection for Annual Fixed Costs.
 AFS will advise DOF of these unplanned costs, where practicable, prior to the expenditure but at a minimum upon completion of the maintenance.
 No equipment will be purchased without the concurrence of DOF.
+DOF will provide funding for a Telecommunications Specialist's labor as negotiated and listed in Attachment 1: Annual Fixed Costs.
+This labor will include, program oversight, mission planning, technical assistance, field maintenance of radio and RAWS sites.